Routes a communication to a user or treatment (such as a queue or hunt group) configured in storm UC and CONTACT. |

 Enter a variable (integer or float) to store the length of time (in seconds) the caller spent talking to the agent (if they spoke only to one agent); or the length of time they spent talking to the last agent, where they spoke to more than one.
 Note: if you use an integer variable, any decimal value returned using this field is rounded down to whole seconds. |

 Recording options determine the call recording mode of routed calls.
 Use this section if you want to set the mode based on caller input or preferences available to this script rather than use the call recording mode configured in storm UC and CONTACT.
-The override configured in this action cell continues to apply when storm users transfer calls to other queues.
+The overrides configured in this action cell continue to apply when storm users transfer calls to other queues.

 Note: this section applies to voice interactions only, and where the selected Treatment Type is 'User', 'Hunt Group', 'Supervised Group', or 'Contact Queue'.